clkim/DeepLearningPython35/README.md

 Estimated time: 20 - 30 mins.
 The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
-- First run `docker pull continuumio/miniconda3` to download the _miniconda3_ image, which contains _conda_, a small version of Anaconda which is a very popular data science platform
+- First run `docker pull continuumio/miniconda3` to download the _miniconda3_ image which contains _conda_, a small version of Anaconda which is a very popular data science platform
 - Then run `docker images` to verify the image _continuumio/miniconda3_ is downloaded
 - Then run the given `docker` command to create a new container layer over the downloaded image
   - At the interactive shell command line inside the container, we check the conda version, with `conda --version`
   - Then create our own environment, named _nndlbook_ for our use, with `conda create --nndlbook`
+  - (May be prompted to update to a new version of conda)
   - Then we activate this new _nndlbook_ conda environment, with `conda activate nndlbook`
   - Next, do a confirming check that no packages are installed yet, with `conda list`
   - And do a check that we do have python installed already, with `python --version`
   - Now, we are ready to install our package, with `conda install numpy`
-  - Finally, we do a sanity check that we see the package names, among others, with `conda list`
+  - We do a sanity check that we see the `numpy` package name, among others, with `conda list`
+  - Finally, we check the python version which may be different after installing `numpy`
-  - Then we exit our newly created local container, with `exit`
+  - We exit our newly created local container, with `exit`
 - Back at the Terminal console, verify that we have created a local container named _deeplearning_, with `docker container ls --all`
 ```
 ~/DeepLearningPython35 $